Welsh teen forced to take virginity test before marriage

 Farah is now safe having escaped her abusive environment and has moved away from Wales.

-But her experiences have had a lasting impact, and she wanted to share her story to raise awareness and help other young women who may be facing the same abuse.
+But her experiences have had a lasting impact and she wanted to share her story to raise awareness and help other young women who may be facing the same abuse.

 "Not many communities will speak out about this but I know a few girls have gone through this but don't know where to go for help," she said.